 - Remove unnecessary details

-At the end, the geometry should be clean, watertight solid.
+At the end of the preparation stage, the geometry should be a clean, watertight solid.
 It can be uploaded in different formats such as .stp/.step, .stl, .iges or .brep, but the recommended one is .stp/.step because it is more stable than other formats.

 Mesh generation is a crucial step in the CFD workflow.
 It divides the physical domain into a finite number of discrete regions called control volumes or cells.
 The numerical solution is calculated in these individual cells by solving the governing fluid flow equations inside.
-The mesh should be refined depending on the problem.
-The areas with large changes in fluid properties should be adequately refined.
+How the mesh should be refined depends on the specific problem.
+For example, care must be taken to ensure that areas with large changes in fluid properties are adequately refined.
 In this respect, the physics of the problem helps.
 Make an intuitive guess of the flow profile and then refine the areas of the large gradients.
-Always start with a coarse mesh and then refine the specific areas.
+Always start with a coarse mesh and then gradually refine the mesh for the specific areas.
 Keep the mesh size as small as possible within accuracy limits.

 The simulation model is selected based on the physics of the problem.
-First select the simulation type (incompressible, compressible, natural convection etc).
-Once the simulation type is selected, set the other physical problem parameters such as turbulence (if you want to calculate the effects of turbulence on the fluid flow) or laminar (if you want to neglect the effects of turbulence on the fluid flow).
-If the fluid flow is time-dependent, then choose the transient and if you need the solution which is independent of time, then select the steady state.
+The first step is to select the simulation type (incompressible, compressible, natural convection, etc.).
+Once the simulation type is selected, set the other physical problem parameters.
+For example, if you want to calculate the effects of turbulence on the fluid flow, set turbulence as a parameter, or, in contrast, set it to laminar if you want to neglect the effects of turbulence on the fluid flow.
+If the fluid flow is time-dependent, you can choose the transient setting and if you need a solution that is independent of time, selecting the steady-state option would be best.

-Now we have to give the material properties, initial conditions, boundary conditions.
+Now we have to provide the material properties, initial conditions, and boundary conditions.
 Assign the material properties to the fluid.
-One of the most crucial parts of setting up a numerical simulation is giving the initial and boundary condition.
-Numerical simulations are based on solving the partial differential equations on the given domain and these equations require the initial and boundary conditions (depending on the problem type) for Well-Posedness.
+One of the most important parts of setting up a numerical simulation is giving initial and boundary conditions.
+Numerical simulations are based on solving the partial differential equations on the given domain, and these equations require the initial and boundary conditions—depending on the problem type—to be well-posed.

-Next step is specifying the numerical parameters i.e setting up solver parameters, discretization schemes etc. Depending on the simulation type, every problem has a unique structure.
-Usually, one problem can be solved by multiples solvers and with different solver parameters but to efficiently solve the problem, it is very important to give the correct solver parameters and numerical schemes.
+The next step is specifying the numerical parameters, i.e setting up solver parameters, discretization schemes, etc. Depending on the simulation type, every problem has its own unique structure.
+Usually, one problem can be solved by multiples solvers and with different solver parameters; however, to efficiently solve the problem, it is very important to give the correct solver parameters and numerical schemes.

 One of the major parts of any numerical simulation is interpreting the results.
-This is done in post-processing where the flow fields are analyzed by different filters like streamlines, contour plots etc. The post-processing is the last step of the CFD workflow and with it, you can visualize your simulation results and make decisions for design optimization.
+This is done in post-processing.
+The flow fields are analyzed by different filters like streamlines, contour plots, etc. Post-processing is the final step in the CFD workflow, and it allows you to visualize your simulation results and make decisions for design optimization.